Drosera

 -

 Cultivation is fairly easy for most species.
-Grow them in a peat/ sand mix, kept moist year-round, and in full sun in the ground or containers.
-Be sure to research which species is best for your area,
+Most species grow readily in a nutrient-poor, peat/sand mix, kept moist year-round, and in full sun in the ground or containers.
+Do not apply fertilizers and always use rainwater or distilled water for irrigation.
+Be sure to research which species is best for your area.
+Some species from South Africa and Australia require summer dormancy, which may be hard to provide in North Carolina, outside of a greenhouse.

 - See this plant in the following landscape: